deli3an/sa-takehome-project-readme/README.md

 }
 ```

-(8) The customer is redirected to `\success` route after the after the PaymentIntent is confirmed.
+(8) The customer is redirected to `\success` route after the PaymentIntent is confirmed.

 ```javascript
 confirmParams: {